Discalced Carmelites: Background

+The Carmelite Order, from which the Discalced Carmelites branched off, is also referred to as the Carmelites of the Ancient Observance to distinguish them from their discalced offshoot.
+It was established in the 13th century in the Holy Land during the Crusades.

-Carmelites trace their roots and their name to Mount Carmel in the Holy Land.
+All Carmelites, including the Discalced, trace their roots and their name to Mount Carmel in the Holy Land.
 There, in the 13th century, a band of European men gathered together to live a simple life of prayer.
 Their first chapel was dedicated to the Blessed Virgin Mary and they called themselves the Brothers of the Blessed Virgin Mary of Mount Carmel.

-The Muhraka monastery on the top of Mount Carmel near Haifa in Israel is a historic Carmelite monastery.
-The monastery stands on the place where the prophet Elijah is said to have lived and fought the prophets of Baal.
+The Muhraka monastery on the summit of Mount Carmel near Haifa in Israel is a historic Carmelite monastery.
+The monastery was erected on the place where St. Elijah the Prophet is said to have lived and vanquished the prophets of Baal.

 The first Carmelites were pilgrims to Mount Carmel who settled there in solitude.
-These early hermits were mostly laity, who lived a life of poverty, penance and prayer.
-Between 1206 and 1214, Albert Avogadro, the Patriarch of Jerusalem, brought the hermits on Mount Carmel together into community.
-At their request he wrote them a rule, which expressed their own intention and reflected the spirit of the pilgrimage to the Holy Land and of the early community of Jerusalem.
-They were also inspired by the prophet Elijah, who had been associated with Mount Carmel.
-The words of Elijah, "With zeal have I been zealous for the Lord God of hosts" (IKg 19:10) appear on the Carmelite crest.
-Around 1238, within fifty years of receiving their rule, the Carmelite hermits were forced by the Saracens to leave Mount Carmel and to settle in Europe.
+These early hermits were mostly laity who lived a life of poverty, penance, and prayer.
+Between 1206 and 1214, St. Albert Avogadro, the Patriarch of Jerusalem, brought the hermits on Mount Carmel together into community.
+At their request he wrote them a rule that expressed their intention and reflected the spirit of the pilgrimage to the Holy Land and of the early community of Jerusalem.
+They were also inspired by St. Elijah.
+The words of Elijah, "with zeal have I been zealous for the Lord God of hosts" (1 Kings, 19:10) form the motto on the Carmelite coat of arms, which also depicts his arm bearing a flaming sword in reference to his defeat of the false prophets of Baal.
+Around 1238, within 50 years of receiving their rule, the Saracens forced the Carmelite hermits to leave Mount Carmel, and they migrated to Europe.